 A smartwatch needs a smartphone nearby to use some features, especially if you use a smartwatch without LTE connectivity.
 Even an LTE smartwatch requires a smartphone for initial setup.

 In a nutshell, you cannot use a smartwatch without a smartphone.

 You cannot use or enjoy some features if you use a smartwatch that is not compatible with your smartphone.
 For example, you cannot use an Apple watch along with an android smartphone.

 Likewise, if you use a Fitbit or Samsung Watch along with Apple Phone, then you will be restricted from using some features.

 So, you must always make sure that the smartphone you own must be compatible with the smartwatch that you are planning to buy.

 5. Water Damage

-Once the waterproof sealing of smartwatch damaged, then it cannot be restored.
-So, you should not expose your smartwatch corrosive liquids like soap, detergent, spirit, etc.
+Once the waterproof sealing of the smartwatch is damaged, then it cannot be restored.
+So, you should not expose your smartwatch to corrosive liquids like soap, detergent, spirit, etc.